Hjorthmedh/RGCmorphology/ms/intro.md

 miss-classifications.

-Using this approach, we translated each neuron into a fifteen-dimensional feature vector (Figure 2F).  *A priori* it is not certain that all fifteen features should be used in classification.
+Using this approach, we translated each neuron into a fifteen-dimensional feature vector (Figure 2F).  *A priori* it is unclear if all fifteen features should be used in classification.
-With each additional feature, the dimensionality of the feature space increases, causing the data points to be more spread out.
+With each additional feature, the dimensionality of the feature space increases, further separating the data points.
 Adding features with little or no useful information increases the distance between all cells in feature space.
 As more irrelevant features are added, the difference between within-class distance and between-class distance decreases, making the cells harder to classify.
 A potential complication is that some features capture similar properties, leading to correlations between the features.
 The pairwise correlations between all features are reported in Table 4.
 For example, mean